Last Updated on

 Should HVLP gun be cleaned between coats?

 If you are waiting on the first coat of paint to dry then you will most likely want to go ahead and clean your sprayer to prevent any paint from becoming gummy or drying in the spray gun system.
+To know more check this video guide.

 How to Clean a Spray Gun after Water-Based Paint?